 Welcome to my weekly blog series – Author Interviews.

-When did you write your first book?
+When did you write your current book?

 What writing issues did you encounter along the way and how did you overcome them?